Nursing, Nursing Practice - Master of Science in Nursing, Doctor of Nursing Practice

 Nursing Practice - Doctor of Nursing Practice

 The Doctor of Nursing Practice (DNP) degree is designed to build upon prior learning acquired through an MSN program.
 The focus of this DNP program is to prepare advanced practice nurses for roles in organizational/ systems leadership and innovative and evidence-based approaches for increasingly complex leadership roles.
 This program will be completely online with the exception of site-based practicum experiences.
-The program outcomes and curriculum are aligned with the current DNP Essentials developed by the American Association of Colleges of Nursing and the proposed DNP Essentials under consideration for adoption.
+The program outcomes and curriculum are aligned with the Graduate Nursing Essentials developed by the American Association of Colleges of Nursing and the proposed DNP Essentials under consideration for adoption.

 Program Requirements